allegro/bigflow/README.md

 # Testing

 Unfortunately, there is no way to run BigQuery locally for testing.
 But you can still write automated E2E tests for your queries as shown below.
-Remember to set test project id before running the test.
+Remember to set a test project id before running the test.

 ```python
 from datetime import date